Le Dinh Luong

 Activist and veteran Le Dinh Luong was originally scheduled to be tried on July 30.
-However, his lawyer Ha Huy Son announced on July 27 that the trial has been postponed; reasons were unclear, however Luong's other lawyer, Dang Dinh Manh, was travelling outside of Vietnam.
+However, his lawyer Ha Huy Son announced on July 27 that the trial had been postponed; reasons were unclear, however Luong's other lawyer, Dang Dinh Manh, was travelling outside of Vietnam.

 Le Dinh Luong on trial on August 16, 2018, Source: AFP Photo/Vietnam News Agency

-Le Dinh Luong was tried on August 16 in Nghe An province and sentenced to an astounding 20 years in prison.
+Le Dinh Luong was tried on August 16, 2018 in Nghe An province and sentenced to an astounding 20 years in prison.
 A veteran, Luong was sentenced under charges of subversion for peacefully advocating for a clean environment and multi-party democracy.
-Luong's lawyer, Ha Huy Son, says Luong will appeal the verdict.
+Luong's lawyer, Ha Huy Son, says Luong would appeal the verdict.
 After the trial, the US State Department said it was "deeply concerned," and urged Vietnam to bring its laws into line with international human rights obligations.
 Amnesty International had expressed worries prior to the hearing that Luong would not receive a fair trial.
 He was finally allowed to meet with his lawyers in late July, after a year of incommunicado detention.